Buff-tailed Sicklebill

 Behavior: Buff-tailed Sicklebills are known for their agile flight patterns, which enable them to navigate dense vegetation and access flowers for nectar.
 They have specialized bills that allow them to feed on long tubular flowers, using their long tongues to reach the nectar deep within the flower

-Conservation Status: The conservation status of the Buff-tailed Sicklebill in Colombia is relatively stable, as it is not currently considered globally threatened.
+Conservation status: The Buff-tailed Sicklebill is not considered threatened.

 Distribution